-- Exposure with an internal BIG rating is \$10.2 billion - This amount decreased by \$468 million in the fourth quarter of 2024 - Approximately \$8.1 billion of this exposure are currently categorized as BIG Surveillance Category 1, which are exposures for which there are possible future losses, on a present value basis, and the aggregate probability weighting of scenarios with losses is less than 50%, regardless of whether the Company has or has not paid a liquidity claim - The largest components of our BIG exposure are U.K. regulated utilities at 47% and U.S. Healthcare at 12%
+- Exposure with an internal BIG rating is \$9.5 billion - This amount decreased by \$640 million in the first quarter of 2025, driven primarily by the upgrade of a healthcare transaction from BIG Surveillance Category 1 to investment grade - Approximately \$7.1 billion of this exposure is currently categorized as BIG Surveillance Category 1, which are exposures for which there are possible future losses, on a present value basis, and the aggregate probability weighting of scenarios with losses is less than 50%, regardless of whether the Company has or has not paid a liquidity claim - The largest components of our BIG exposure are U.K. regulated utilities at 52% and non-U.S. renewable energy at 9%